-All Startup Weekend events must follow the standard 3 day, weekend-long format.
+All Techstars Startup Weekend events must follow the standard 3 day, weekend-long format.

-Well, apart from the fact we are called Startup Weekend, this is the format which works.
-We’ve tested it, a lot.
+Well, apart from the fact we are called Techstars Startup Weekend, this is the format that’s proven to work.
+We’ve tested it a lot.

-All events must be open to the public (exceptions require specific approval from Startup Weekend HQ).
+All events must be open to the public (exceptions require specific approval from Techstars).

 No legal documentation or contracts of any kind are allowed to be signed at the event.

-Startup Weekend aims to deliver experiential education and inspiration.
+Techstars Startup Weekend aims to deliver experiential education and inspiration.
 Legally binding documents are for after the event, and should be handled by the appropriate professionals.
-If this becomes an issue during your event, your Facilitator is trained to help attendees resolve the issue.
+If this becomes an issue during your event, your Facilitator is trained to help participants resolve these sorts of issues.

-You may not organize a ‘themed’ event without prior authorization from Startup Weekend HQ.
+You may not organize a themed event without prior authorization from your Regional Manager or Customer Success Coordinator.

-We’ve tried a lot of different formulas and the weekend long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
-For all events, we want our Organizers to be setup for success.
-If we find your team is capable to host the event, we’ll allow it under some additional guidelines.
+We’ve tried a lot of different formulas and the weekend-long formula doesn’t serve some industries very well, unless it is organized under specific guidelines.
+For all events, we want our Organizers to be set up for success.
+If we find your team is capable of hosting the event, we’ll allow it with additional guidelines.